ReeceHarding/cco-vibe/docs/file_structure.md

 # Postel Clone File Structure

 ## Project Overview
-This is a pixel-perfect clone of the Postel website (postel.app) built with Next.js 14, TypeScript, Tailwind CSS, and Framer Motion.
+This is a pixel-perfect clone of the Postel website (postel.app) built with Next.js 15, TypeScript, Tailwind CSS, and Framer Motion.
+The clone features authentic design replication including gradient backgrounds, custom typography, decorative elements, and smooth animations.

 ## Directory Structure